CATALPAresearch/format_serial3/readme.md

 **Getting started**

-api.php: In this file you'll find the SQL queries.
-All API get or post requests implement webservices.
+`ws` folder: In this folder you'll find the webservice definitions for accessing the Moodle database.
 The naming conventions are very strict.
 Take care to to follow the nameing schema for the functions.

-db/services.php: Here your are defining the webservice by referencing the involved files (api.php and its containing classes and functions)
+db/services.php: Here your are defining the webservice by referencing the involved files (`ws` folder and its containing files with classes and functions)

 version.php: Every time you are changing the webservice description in service.php you need to increment the version by 1 and update the plugin in moodle (See the *notifications* page in the administration panel)